Ronald and James Allridge: Executions

 On June 8, 1995, after Texas governor George W. Bush denied him a 30-day reprieve and clemency, Ronald was executed by lethal injection at the Huntsville Unit.
 He declined a last meal.
 When asked if he had any last words, Ronald replied "No, I'm not going to say anything."
-His execution was the 10th in Texas in the year of 1995, and the 95th overall in Texas since executions were brought back in the United States.
+His execution was the tenth in Texas in the year of 1995, and the 95th overall in Texas since executions were brought back in the United States.
 James was executed on August 26, 2004.
 His last meal consisted of a double-meat bacon cheeseburger with lettuce, tomato, and salad dressing, shoestring or crinkle-cut french fries with ketchup, banana pudding or banana pudding ice cream, and watermelon or white seedless grapes.
 When asked for last words, James replied, "Yeah.
 I want to thank my family and friends, my family for all loving me and giving me so much love.
 I am sorry, I really am.
-You, Brian's sister, thanks for your love -- it meant a lot.
-Shane -- I hope he finds peace.
+You, Brian's sister, thanks for your love—it meant a lot.
+Shane—I hope he finds peace.
 I am sorry I destroyed you all's life.
 Thank you for forgiving me.
-To the moon and back -- I love you all."
-Brian's family members denied having forgiven James.
+To the moon and back—I love you all."
+Brian Clendennen's family members denied having forgiven James.

-Media

-The Allridge brothers' crimes are featured on the show Killer Siblings; Season 3 episode 5 "Allridges".